toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 ```

 ## A Rentals Route
-We want our application to show a list of rentals that users can browse.
+In addition to our `about` and `contact` pages, we want to show a list of rentals that
-To make this happen we'll add a third route and call it `rentals`.
+our visitors can look through.
+So let's add a third route and call it `rentals`:

 ```shell
 ember g route rentals
 ```

-Let's update the newly generated `app/templates/rentals.hbs` with some basic markup to add some initial content our rentals list page.
+And then let's update our new template (`/app/templates/rentals.hbs`) with some initial content.
-We'll come back to this page later to add in the actual rental properties.
+We'll come back to this page in a bit to add in the actual rental properties.

 ```app/templates/rentals.hbs
 <div class="jumbo">